awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-network-iface-embedded.md

 *Type*: String

 `DeviceIndex`  <a name="aws-properties-ec2-network-iface-embedded-deviceindex"></a>
-The network interface's position in the attachment order\.
+The network interface's position in the attachment order starting from 0\.
 *Required*: Yes
 *Type*: String